Channels Overview

 - Channels should be treated as alternate front doors into the same project/task workflows users see in the web app.

-- Slack and Telegram support authorized users so only approved people can interact with OpenVibely from chat tools.
+- Slack, Telegram, Discord, and Email support authorized users or senders so only approved people can interact with OpenVibely.

 - Webhooks are best for trusted automation systems that need to create repeatable task requests.